dfe-analytical-services/explore-education-statistics/tests/robot-tests/README.md

 ANOTHER NOTE: Be warned that the restore script will cause you to lose the data in your local environment!

-YET ANOTHER NOTE: Before you run the backup-local.py script, you may need to put a message into your local `content-cache` queue to regenerate the content cache.
+YET ANOTHER NOTE: Before you run the backup-local.py script, you may need to put a message into your local `generate-all-content` queue to regenerate the content cache.
 If you don't, your backup of the cache will be out of sync with the database backup!

 # Directory structure